How to Get Daily HR News as a People Manager — Before Your First One-on-One

 - Can the brief track labor law for multiple countries?

-- Yes — name the countries in your prompt and the agent covers them together each morning.
+- Yes — name the countries in the Assignment and the agent covers them together each morning.
 Managers with distributed teams often list two or three jurisdictions and ask for effective dates on every legal item.

 - We're a small company.
 Is most HR news even relevant to us?